abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 - **First-class objects**: Functions are values that can:

   - Be assigned to variables
-  - Be passed as arguments
+  - Be passed as arguments to other functions
   - Be returned from functions (enables **closures**)

 - **Higher Order Functions**: Functions that accept or return other functions (e.g., `map`, `filter`, `reduce`, `sort`, `forEach`).